Florida Launches 2023 Black History Month Student and Educator Contests

-First Lady DeSantis is inviting students to participate in academic and creative contests throughout the month.
-Students in grades K-3 can participate in an art contest and students in grades 4-12 can participate in an essay contest.
-Additionally, students, parents, teachers and principals are invited to nominate full-time educators of all student grades for the Black History Month Excellence in Education Award.
+First Lady DeSantis invites students to participate in academic and creative contests throughout the month.
+Students in grades K-3 can participate in an art contest, and students in grades 4-12 can participate in an essay contest.
+Additionally, students, parents, teachers, and principals are invited to nominate full-time educators of all student grades for the Black History Month Excellence in Education Award.

 About the Student Art Contest

-First Lady Casey DeSantis’ Black History Month Art Contest is open to all K-3 students in Florida.
-Each student will submit original, two-dimensional artwork based on this year’s theme.
-Two winners will be selected.
+Governor Ron DeSantis and First Lady Casey DeSantis’ Black History Month Art Contest is open to all Kindergarten through third-grade students in Florida.
+Each student will submit original, two-dimensional artwork based on this year's theme.
+Four statewide winners will be selected each month, and each winner will receive a $100 art supplies gift card and a 1-year pass to Florida state parks.

 About the Student Essay Contest

-First Lady Casey DeSantis’ Black History Month Essay Contest is open to all grade 4-12 students in Florida.
+Governor Ron DeSantis and First Lady Casey DeSantis’ Black History Month Essay Contest is open to all fourth through twelfth-grade students in Florida.
 Each student will submit one essay no longer than 500 words based on this year’s theme.
-Three winners will be selected: one elementary school student (grades 4-5), one middle school student (grades 6-8) and one high school student (grades 9-12).
-Each winner will receive a 4-Year Florida College Plan scholarship provided by the Florida Prepaid College Foundation.
+Six winners will be selected: two elementary school students (grades 4–5), two middle school students (grades 6–8), and two high school students (grades 9–12).
+Each winner will receive a 2–Year Florida College Plan scholarship provided by the Florida Prepaid College Foundation and a $100 gift card for school supplies.